kaizadp/destabilization_som/pilot_tests.md

 **set A: wetting** (n=3)

-1.  weigh 50 g ODE soil into pint-size Mason jars
+1.  weigh 30 g ODE (35 g FM) soil into pint-size Mason jars
 2.  place the oxalic acid-goethite packet in the top 1 cm of the soil.
-3.  add 50 mL Milli-Q water from above
+3.  add 25 mL Milli-Q water from above
 4.  seal the jars for 48 hours at room temperature
 5.  at the end of the incubation, pull 50 mL headspace and transfer to pre-evacuated bottles